afshanzubia2005/skillforge/README.md

 For example, if a pharmacy technician applies to Merck’s drug research and development team, SkillForge may prompt them to add "pill compounding" as a skill based on shared learning experiences from others in similar roles.

-## How to Run Backend (w/o Docker)
+# How to Run Backend (w/o Docker)
-# Create virtual environment
+Create virtual environment
-python3 -m venv venv
+! python3 -m venv venv
-source venv/bin/activate
+! source venv/bin/activate

-# Install dependencies (found in api folder)
+Install dependencies (found in api folder)
-pip install -r requirements.txt
+! pip install -r requirements.txt

-## How to Run Backend (api folder) WITH DOCKER:
+# How to Run Backend (api folder) WITH DOCKER:
-# Consult README.Docker.md within the api folder for instructions !!
+## Consult README.Docker.md within the api folder for instructions !!

-## Frontend Instruction
+# Frontend Instruction
-# Install frontend dependencies (npm install) and then run it in development mode (npm run dev)
+Install frontend dependencies (npm install)
+Run in development mode (npm run dev)